 To enable the AlienApp for ServiceNow actions within USM Anywhere, you must configure the AlienApp by setting up the integration with your ServiceNow instance.
 After validation of the configuration, you can include an action as part of an orchestration rule triggered by an event, or launch the action from the details page for a specific alarm, event, or vulnerability.
-See AlienApp for ServiceNow Orchestration for more information about using this functionality.
+See AlienApp for ServiceNow Actions for more information about using this functionality.

 AlienApp for ServiceNow Requirements